JoeAkpan28/Data-professional-survey-using-PowerBI/README.md

-# Survey Analysis: Insights into Data Professionals
+# Survey Analysis & Visualization for Data Professionals

 ## Overview
 This project focuses on analyzing and visualizing the results of a survey conducted among data professionals.
 The goal is to uncover trends, patterns, and insights about their roles, tools, skills, and challenges.
 From data import to advanced visualizations, the analysis leverages a variety of techniques to ensure a comprehensive understanding of the survey results.